St. Brides Major, Southerndown and

 Green Waste (Garden Refuse Return to top / Quick Links

-Collection is every other Thursday from the first week of April to the last week of November; from the first week of December to the last week of March a Ring and Request collection service is in place.
+Collection is every other Thursday from February/March to the last week of November; from the first week of December to February/March a Ring and Request collection service is in place.
 Place garden waste in biodegradable or re-usable fabric bags purchased from the Vale of Glamorgan Council by 7.00 am, which will be collected at any time between 7.00 am and 7.00 pm.
 Do not use black refuse/bin bags because they will not be taken away.

 Garden waste includes: grass cuttings; chopped woody stems; shrub & hedge pruning/clippings and debris; leaves; plants; flowers; and non-invasive weeds.
 Garden waste is no longer sent to landfill sites and instead is used by local farmers; therefore, it must be placed in biodegradable or re-usable fabric bags purchased from the Vale of Glamorgan Council Offices.
 No invasive weeds (e.g. Japanese Knotweed); kitchen waste (e.g. vegetable peelings); animal waste; plastic, including plant pots; logs; rubble or stones; soil; turf; or general rubbish.
 Any bags found to contain this type of refuse will be left behind.